comandanteciruela/twitchTransFreeNext/README.md

 # Containerfile

-Starting a twitchTransFreeNext Podman (or Docker) container is easy and simple.
+Starting a Podman (or Docker) container is easy and simple.

 You should save this text in a Containerfile and replace some sed config data where the placeholders are.